Open Scalpel-Bougie Cricothyroidotomy

 1. Aseptic technique insofar as possible given the situation.
 Quickly disinfect the skin.

-2. Hold the thyroid cartilage in your non-dominant hand to stabilise it.
+2. Hold the larynx firmly in your non-dominant hand to stabilise it.

 3. Make a horizontal stab incision into the cricothyroid recess (red asterisks in the photo below).
 When making a stab incision, avoid cutting from side to side to minimise bleeding.
 The blade can be turned 90 degrees to help open the cricothyroidotomy.
 Alternatively make a vertical cut over the recess and dissect down through the cricothyroid membrane.

-4. With retractors or a tracheostomy dilator, dilate the hole.
+4. With retractors, a tracheostomy dilator, and/or a cricoid hook, dilate the hole.

 5. Insert a gum elastic bougie, angled caudally into the airway.